ameares/ARM-RT-DSP/README.md

 ## Features

-- High-performance and optimized DSP algorithms for ARM processors.
 - Primarily designed for real-time control applications.
+- Intended for ARM processors but can be used on other platforms.
+- Support macros for defining fixed point constants.
+- 32-bit saturated math functions.
+- Conversion functions for fixed-point data types.
+- Limit and range check functions.
+- Ramp functions.
+- Hysteresis functions.
-- Modular and easy-to-use library design.
+- Fast and simple pseudo-moving average filter.
-- Well-documented API and examples to help you get started quickly.

 ## Installation